 (Used to determine the competitive ranking of qualified applicants in comparison to other applicants.
+Note: Evaluation Factors will be evaluated based on content as well as applicant's writing and presentation.
 The factors are listed in priority order from highest to least.)